Kim So-hee (singer, born 1999): Marriage and retirement

 On April 26, 2024, Kim's agency, IOK Company, confirmed that she would marry a businessman 15 years older than her, whom she's been dating for a year, and announced that she would be retiring from the entertainment industry.
+On March 30, 2026, Kim revealed in a post on her personal Instagram account that she had given birth to her first child, a daughter.
+The specific date of birth was not disclosed.